Applications for the 2024 Monticello Teacher Institute are open!

 The Application Process

-To apply, complete an online application, which includes a series of short answer questions, uploading a resume, and two letters of recommendation.
-We will be accepting applications from October of 2023 until March 31, 2024 and will announce decisions in early April.
+To apply, complete this online application, which includes a series of short answer questions, uploading a resume, and two letters of recommendation.
+We will be accepting applications from October of 2023 until March 8, 2024 and will announce decisions in late March.
 Applicants can note their preference for a particular session on the online application.